Meeting the entry requirements of Australian PhD programmes

 During this process of submitting my first paper to multiple journals, I started working on my second research paper.
 Once I had finished it and implemented my supervisors' suggested edits, I tried getting it published.
 This time every journal without an APC that I submitted it to rejected it, but I did find a journal with an APC that approved my paper for publication, but it took over 6 months after the submission for the paper to get published and it involved a lot of work on my part (with responding to peer review comments, academic editor requested changes and just getting the APC covered) to get it to that stage.

 I also started working on my third and final research paper during this time.
 After I finished my first draft, I started working on my CoC seminar.
 The feedback I received on my CoC written proposal and seminar was great and unexpectedly encouraging.
-I then proceeded to implement their suggested fixes to my written proposal (which were all fairly minor and editorial) and my third research paper.
+I then proceeded to implement their suggested fixes to my written proposal (which were all fairly minor) and my third research paper.
 After the changes to both were approved, I started submitting my third paper to journals for publication and it was rejected by everyone I submitted it too.
 During this, I also started working on my thesis.
 Eventually, I finished my thesis and submitted it.
 After over a month, I received feedback from the examiners of my thesis.
 The suggested changes were all fairly minor and editorial and after I made the requested changes, I resubmitted my thesis and it was approved, and I was therefore approved to graduate from the MRes and this journey was complete.

 Conclusion